Alegres/awstraining-cicd-hands-on/README.md

 You also need to update task.json and replace **<<TODO: set ARN of secrets manager>>** with ARN of your secrets manager.
 **REMEMBER!** Push all changes to your forked repository!

-Then, please set **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** repository secret to "welt", as this is the password for the above test user, that will be used for smoke tests.
+Then, please make sure that **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** repository secret is set to "welt", as this is the password for the above test user, that will be used for smoke tests.

 Make sure that you have also:
 * Replaced <<ACCOUNT_ID>> in the whole project (replace all in all files) with your AWS Account ID